 During the summer of 2017, Vargas was selected to be part of the Sherwin B. Nuland Summer Institute for Bioethics is at Yale University.

 “I am the eternal underdog.
-I don’t consider myself the most talented at anything, but I know what I have —for instance, an undying passion for poetry, writing and literature, and a relentless passion for learning and science— and I work harder than anyone you have ever known for those things.
+On those rare days when I’m feeling especially confident, I can tell myself “you’re talented,” but on most days, I don’t consider myself the most talented at anything.
+I do, however, always know what I have as my tools —for instance, an undying passion for poetry, writing and literature, and a relentless passion for learning and science— and I work harder than anyone you have ever known for those things.
 I show up early, I am an expert at falling but also at getting up right away, no matter the amount of scratches I receive; and no matter how long it takes, I get the work done.
 I’m always the hardest-working and I do not, ever, give up.
 And why do I tell you this?
 Because we live in a world where it would seem as though achievements —at home, at work, at school— simply “happened” through some magical power, and that can be misleading and disheartening.
 For everything you want to achieve, in my opinion, there are two requirements: to apply a healthy dose of dreaming and imagining what you want to do, and to put in the necessary work.
 Nobody talks about the work behind their successes, big or small.
 I’ve never understood that.
 The people we admire most present their lives and successes as though they had come in a perfect package.
 We never get to see the flaws, the seams, in anything.
 We regard the final product as the only thing there is –flat, unidimensional.
 It is as though we thought we took away from the beauty and magic of the moon by observing it with a telescope and learning about its seas.
 I don’t think we do.
 I know we do not.

 “Work has acquired a little bit of a bad reputation these days, I know, but work can be fun and is absolutely noble, in my opinion.
 The journey to a goal is really what is fun about pursuing something.
 (Sometimes that’s hard to remember –I know it well…) Work does not need to be a chore, though.
 It can be a source of fun, pleasure, experience, knowledge and pride.
 To me, that hard work we put into whatever our heart dreams of accomplishing is what will make us feel proud of ourselves at the end of the day, when the goal is achieved.
 That work that allowed you to achieve whatever it was you dreamt of is what makes your life worthy and worth it.
 It’s also, I think, what makes you who you are, and who you will be.
 And that’s why I think it’s important for me to say this, for anyone who cares to read.” —Iris Mónica Vargas